Dominara1/wava/README.md

 options from module_1 to module_(however many you need) and are drawn in that order.
 That means that the module_1's pixels could get overwritten by module_2.

-Modules currently included in XAVA are:
+Modules currently included in WAVA are:
  * ``bars`` (default) - draws the usual horizontal bar layout
  * ``stars`` - a pre-2016 Monstercat inspired star effect
  * ``bars_circle`` - same as ``bars`` but drawn in a circle

-Each of these modules has it's seperate config file which can be found under: xava config directory > gl > module > *module's name* > config.ini
+Each of these modules has it's seperate config file which can be found under: wava config directory > gl > module > *module's name* > config.ini

 If it's not there, it's most that configuration is likely NOT supported by said module.